AlexChudnovsky19/AlexChudnovsky19/README.md

 ## 📚 Projects

-- 🐦 **BirdRepel: Automated Bird Deterrent System** Utilizes YOLOv11 and Raspberry Pi to detect and repel problematic bird species in real-time through automated water gun activation.
+- 🐦 **BirdRepel: Automated Bird Deterrent System**
+  Utilizes YOLOv11 and Raspberry Pi to detect and repel three problematic bird species in real-time through automated water gun activation.

 - 🏋️ **Real-Time Injury Prevention System Using Computer Vision and Deep Learning**
   A system designed to monitor and analyze body posture during exercises in real-time to prevent injuries.